-- Multimodal transportation demand is increasing from the creation of an additional Amazon U.S. Headquarters (HQ2) and other ongoing development in the Crystal City and Pentagon City area
+- Multimodal transportation demand is increasing from the creation of an additional Amazon U.S. Headquarters (HQ2) and other ongoing development in the Crystal City and Pentagon City areas

 - These areas are already heavily developed with limited space for expanding the footprint of the transportation network

-This study will be performed in close coordination with Arlington County staff and other local and regional stakeholders.
+This study has not set design or construction dates and is being performed in close coordination with Arlington County staff and other local and regional stakeholders